oracle/python-oracledb/doc/src/user_guide/globalization.rst

 Setting the Client Character Set
 --------------------------------

 In python-oracledb, the encoding used for all character data is "UTF-8".
-The ``encoding`` and ``nencoding`` parameters of the :meth:`oracledb.connect` and :meth:`oracledb.create_pool` methods are deprecated and ignored.
+Older versions of the driver allowed ``encoding`` and ``nencoding`` parameters to be passed to the :meth:`oracledb.connect` and :meth:`oracledb.create_pool` methods but these parameters are now desupported.

 .. _timezonefiles: